 First, draw your color vectors in a vector application such that they consist of only filled contours without strokes.
-To illustrate this article, we have used a stock typeface called GraphixMania.
+To illustrate this article, we have used some stock vector clip art called GraphixMania.

-Each letter in this typeface consists of small color triangles, and the triangles have been grouped into glyphs:
+Each letter in this clip art consists of small color triangles, and the triangles have been grouped into letters:

 If you are in Adobe Illustrator, go to Preferences > File Handling & Clipboard and make sure the Clipboard options are set to Include SVG Code:

-Select all your drawings in AI and choose Edit > Copy to have images on the Clipboard.
+Select all the letters in Illustrator, and choose Edit > Copy to copy them to the clipboard.

 Bringing the drawings to FontLab»

-Now you need to separate the pasted image so that each “letter” becomes a discreet element.
-The easiest way to do this is to use FontLab OCR module – select Optically Separate in the Element menu.
+Now you need to separate the pasted image so that each “letter” becomes a discrete element.
+The easiest way to do this is to use FontLab OCR module — Element > Optically Separate.
 Once you run this operation, each letter should become a separate element.
-If element frames are turned on View > Element Frame, you will see a frame surrounding each element.
+If element frames are turned on (View > Element Frame), you will see a frame surrounding each element.

 Placing to Font»

 Turn on Rulers View > Rulers and drag a guideline down from the top ruler bar.
 Position the guideline below the row of characters to designate the baseline, Shift-drag the same guideline up to add thickness to it.
 Position it so that the guideline thickness corresponds to the height of the letters.
 Click on the guideline name and type “c1” for caps height.
 Press Alt and copy this guideline to another line of characters.
-Repeat this operation for all lines.
+Repeat this operation for each line of glyphs.

-Go to the Font window, select and drag color glyphs to the cells where they should belong.
+Go to the Font window.
+Select and drag your new color glyphs to the correct glyph cells, as needed.
 Add the

 Saving and testing»